Yard waste, trash or recycling collection running behind?

 Please leave your containers/carts at the side of the road for collection the next day.

 If it is not collected the next day, please submit a request using GoDublin to notify us.
-Using the smart phone app or web portal, click “Request” and then “Create a Request,” which takes you to all of the options including “Refuse, Recycling & Yard Waste.”
+Please report missed collections between 3 p.m. on collection day to 3 p.m. the day after collection day.
+This will ensure that your request is received by the City and communicated to Rumpke in a timely manner.
+Using the smartphone app or web portal, click “Request” and then “Create a Request,” which takes you to all of the options, including “Refuse, Recycling & Yard Waste.”
 From there you can select which option is appropriate for your situation.

 A Message from Rumpke